jaimedominguez/feathers-openFL/README.md

 Current Limitations
 -------------------

-* Currently only works on HTML5 and Node.js.
-* Current does not work correctly on original version of OpenFL and lime.
-* Only Next version of OpenFL is supported.
-* ScrollText doesn't work correctly.
+* ScrollText doesn't work correctly?
 * TextInput doesn't work correctly.
-* Numeric Stepper is still buggy on HTML5.
+* Numeric Stepper is buggy.
 * TextBlockTextRenderer is not supported.
 * On HTML5, Texts are rendered with TextFieldTextRenderer.
   * Texts on html5 may look diffrent from that of native targets.
 * On native targets, Texts are rendered with BitmapFontTextRenderer.
   * Outline fonts are rendered with FreeType renderer implemented top of BitmapFont.
 * If you move the mouse cursor outside of the window, touch processor still think that cursor is inside.